xyproto/permissions2/README.md

 userstate
 =========

-Negroni middleware for keeping track of users and cookies.
-Uses Redis.
+Middleware for Negroni for keeping track of users.
+Uses cookies and stores information in Redis.